krutoi333larp/notaclicker/README.md

 It’s a lightweight, high-performance auto-clicker built with **WPF** and native **WinAPI** (`mouse_event`).

 ## Developer's Note
-- **Every single line of code is commented by me in Russian** to ensure I completely understand the underlying logic (this isn't just "vibe code")
+- **Every single line of code is commented by me in Russian** to ensure I completely understand the underlying logic (this isn't just vibecode)
 - The UI design was generated with the help of AI because XAML layout is from the 90s, and I wanted it to look human-friendly and clean.

 ## Features